-Analysis of groundwater-elevation data in previous Annual Reports (WEI, 2007b; 2008b; 2009a; 2010; 2011a; 2012b; 2013b; and 2014b) and the current SOB Report (WEI, 2015b) indicates that the capture of Chino-North groundwater is incomplete in the southwestern portion of the Chino Basin.
-Groundwater modeling performed by the Watermaster has indicated that in the absence of pumping from the CCWF about 2,400 acre-ft/yr of groundwater discharge from the Chino-North to the PBMZ moves through this area within the shallow aquifer (WEI, 2014a).
-Groundwater discharge from the Chino-North to the PBMZ is either pumped by wells, consumed by riparian vegetation in the PBMZ, or becomes rising groundwater and contributes to the Santa Ana River discharge at Prado Dam.
+Analysis of groundwater-elevation data in previous Annual Reports (WEI, 2007b; 2008b; 2009a; 2010; 2011a) and SOB Reports (WEI, 2009c; 2011c; 2013b; 2015b) indicates that the capture of Chino-North groundwater is incomplete in the southwestern portion of the Chino Basin.
+Groundwater modeling performed by the Watermaster has indicated that in the absence of pumping from the CCWF, about 2,400 acre-ft/yr of groundwater discharge from Chino-North to the PBMZ moves through this area within the shallow aquifer (WEI, 2015c).
+Groundwater discharge from Chino-North to the PBMZ is either pumped by wells, consumed by riparian vegetation in the PBMZ, or becomes rising groundwater and contributes to the Santa Ana River discharge at Prado Dam.
 Calibration of the Wasteload Allocation Model (1994-2006) determined that rising groundwater in the PBMZ had an average TDS concentration of about 850 mg/L (WEI, 2009b).

-The volume and TDS concentrations of the Santa Ana River at Prado Dam, as reported in the SARWM Annual Reports (SARWM, 2016), were compiled to examine the influence of the groundwater discharge from Chino-North to the PBMZ that becomes rising groundwater.
-Figure 4-2 is a time-history chart of the annual discharge components in the Santa Ana River at Prado Dam and the associated annual volume-weighted TDS concentration as reported by the
+The volume and TDS concentrations of the Santa Ana River at Prado Dam, as reported in the SARWM Annual Reports (SARWM, 2017), were compiled to examine the influence of the groundwater discharge from Chino-North to the PBMZ that becomes rising groundwater.
+Figure 4-2 is a time-history chart of the annual discharge components in the Santa Ana River at Prado Dam and the associated annual volume-weighted TDS concentration as reported by the SARWM.

-SARWM.
 The base flow discharge is represented by two bars, the rising groundwater discharge to the Santa Ana River from the Chino Basin, and the SARWM estimate of base flow discharge at Prado Dam minus the rising groundwater from the Chino Basin component- the sum of these two terms is equal to the SARWM estimate of base flow discharge at Prado Dam.
 The rising groundwater discharge to the Santa Ana River from the Chino Basin was estimated with the 2013 Chino Basin Model (WEI, 2015c).
-Finally, Figure 4-2 shows the five-year moving average of the annual flow-weighted TDS concentration of the Santa Ana River at Prado Dam, which is the metric the Regional Board uses to determine compliance with the TDS concentration objective for Reach 2 of the Santa Ana River (Reach 2 TDS metric).
+Recall that the total rising groundwater to the Santa Ana River from the Chino Basin consists of groundwater from Chino-North that flows past the CCWF well field and unpumped groundwater south of and outside the influence of the Chino Desalter well fields17.
+Finally, Figure 4-2 shows the five-year moving average of the annual flowweighted TDS concentration of the Santa Ana River at Prado Dam, which is the metric the Regional Board uses to determine compliance with the TDS concentration objective of 650 mg/L for Reach 2 of the Santa Ana River (Reach 2 TDS metric) (Regional Board, 2008).
 Note that: